Opportunity Zones have become one of the most popular topics to come out of the Tax Cuts and Jobs Act of 2017.

 Opportunity Zones (OZs) are state-selected and federally designated census tracts that 2010 census data reflected to be low-income, under-developed areas in need of an economic revival.

-Because the legislation passed in the 2017 Tax Cuts and Jobs Act used data from 2010, some of these tracts were already on an up-trend when they were designated.
+Because the legislation passed in the Tax Cuts and Jobs Act of 2017 used data from 2010, some of these tracts were already on an up-trend when they were designated.

 Taxpayers do not have to live or sell property within the OZs to benefit from the program, but, rather, must inject new capital into these areas in the hopes of spurring long-term positive economic activity.